-3.7 Following the withdrawal of Stockport Council from the previous Greater Manchester Spatial Framework, the 'Places for Everyone' Joint Plan (PfE) is being prepared collaboratively by the Mayor of Greater Manchester and the nine remaining Greater Manchester local authorities.
-It will set the overall spatial strategy for the plan area and cover strategic policies including those identifying the appropriate scale and distribution of housing and employment, the infrastructure requirements to deliver this and the environmental capacity of Greater Manchester to accommodate this in the most sustainable manner.
-The PfE Joint Plan will be subject to independent examination and once adopted will become part of the Development Plan for the Borough.
+3.5 The 'Places for Everyone' Joint Plan (PfE) was prepared collaboratively by the Mayor of Greater Manchester and nine of the ten Greater Manchester districts (excluding Stockport).
+PfE was formally adopted by each of the nine districts with effect from 21 March 2024.
+It sets out the overall spatial strategy for the plan area and covers strategic policies including those identifying the appropriate scale and distribution of housing and employment development, the infrastructure required to deliver this and the environmental capacity of Greater Manchester to accommodate this in the most sustainable manner.